sjtusr/starter-academic1/content/publication/2017-PCI36-CPO/index.md

 ---
-title: "A comparative experimental and numerical investigation of the heterogeneous and homogeneous combustion characteristics of fuel-rich methane mixtures over rhodium and platinum {{< icon name="trophy" pack="fas" >}} Distinguished Paper Award of the Combustion Institute {{< icon name="trophy" pack="fas" >}}"
+title: "A comparative experimental and numerical investigation of the heterogeneous and homogeneous combustion characteristics of fuel-rich methane mixtures over rhodium and platinum"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here